Jaanu (2020 film): Plot

 They go out into the city and then to a restaurant and catch up on more memories.
 There, they meet Ram's photography students who assume Jaanu is his wife and request her to share their story.
 Jaanu obliges and narrates an improvised version of the time when Ram tried to meet Jaanu at her college.
 She tells about how they finally met and made up and have been together ever since and got married.
 Ram feels awkward but tries his best to play along.
 The students leave, but the rain soaks Ram and Jaanu.
 So he asks her to visit his apartment to freshen up.

 At his apartment, Jaanu is visibly upset that Ram does not have a love life and requests him to move on, marry, and have a family.
-She finally sings Ram's favorite song : Yamuna Thatilo (from Dalapathi) for him, a song that she had purposefully avoided singing in school in spite of his repeated requests.
-Ram shows Jaanu a collection of their old memories like love poems, dried flowers and their school uniforms.
+She finally sings Ram's favorite song : Yamuna Thatilo (from Dalapathi) for him, a song that she had purposefully avoided singing in school despite his repeated requests.
+Ram shows Jaanu a collection of their old memories like love poems, dried flowers, and their school uniforms.
 They have little time and return to Jaanu's hotel to prepare for her flight in a few hours.
 Jaanu is sad knowing that she will leave Hyderabad and Ram very soon.
-At the airport, Ram escorts her till the boarding gate and they bid a teary farewell.
+At the airport, Ram escorts her to the boarding gate and they bid a teary farewell.
 Jaanu then gets into the flight and departs.

 Back at his home, Ram finds Jaanu's clothes that he had put to dry the previous night.
 He folds them neatly, puts them along with his treasured collection of school memories, and shuts the suitcase and the screen cuts to black.